26 Traditional Portuguese Foods

 This region is very rich in traditional dishes due to its extensive coastline and land bathed by the river Tejo, the region offers a wide variety of recipes with fresh fish and seafood.
 However many traditional dishes are also confectioned with the meat region, especially goat and lamb.

-Steak with coffee sauce on a plate
+Steak with coffee sauce on a frying pan

 Portuguese Custard Tarts on a plate